mojoD/hack-spi/README.md

 # Hack-SPi Project
 The Hack-SPi Project is where I have decided to store all my extensions and plugins that I have created for Sonic Pi.
 It is called Hack-SPi because I primarily developed this for my use.
 I don't expect that much of it will show up in the actual Sonic Pi distribution.
 I encourage developers to pull down the code and integrate it into Sonic Pi if it is of interest to them.
 The main project is made up of a number of smaller sub-projects that I have worked.
 All the code is contained in this master branch.
 The sub-projects include:
-+ Midiot: playing of midi songs, tracks or portions of tracks in Sonic Pi.
++ Midiot: plays complete midi songs, tracks or portions of tracks in Sonic Pi.
-+ Soundfont: add soundfont instruments in Sonic Pi in addition to samples and synths.
++ Soundfont: adds soundfont instruments in Sonic Pi in addition to samples and synths.
-+ Midithru: hook up midiIn controllers to Sonic Pi to play synths, samples and SF instruments.
++ Midithru: hookd up midiIn controllers to Sonic Pi to play synths, samples and SF instruments.
-+ Visualizer: create Ruby based openGL language for Sonic Pi to have graphics controlled in liveloops.
++ Visualizer: a Ruby based openGL language for Sonic Pi to have graphics controlled in liveloops.
-+ Insert: Insert instruments, samples, synths, patterns, midiloops, etc easily into Sonic Pi.
++ Insert: inserts instruments, samples, synths, patterns, midiloops, etc code snippets easily into Sonic Pi.

 # The Midiot and midiloops Sub-project
 ## Sub-Project Goal